cloudmesh-community/fa18-516-29/project-report/report.md

          User ubuntu
          IdentityFile ~/.ssh/client-keypair.pem

    ii.
-Copy the keyfile received from aws in the ~/.ssh folder of all the instances.
+Copy the keyfile received from aws in the `~/.ssh` folder of all the instances from the local machine through winscp.
-       local machine to

         ```bash
 	~/.ssh/client-keypair.pem